lessthan3/asset-wrap/README.md

 All assets require at a minimum one parameter
 * `src`: the path to your source file

-Most of the time you'll always want to include the `dst` parameter.
-It defaults to `src` if not provided
+Most of the time you'll always want to include the `dst` parameter. defaults to `src` if not provided
-* `dst`: the location to serve your file from (with md5 appended). also the cache key
+* `dst`: the location to serve your file from (without the md5 appended yet)

 After "wrapping" your asset, it will contain
 * `url`: the dst with the md5 appended